 Tofu: This will add some body and protein to the soup.
 It’s not the same as freshly made soy milk, but this way is quicker.

-Peanut butter: My preference is natural peanut butter with as few ingredients as possible.
-After getting a natural peanut butter home, I will give it a good stir to incorporate the oil and store it in the refrigerator.
-This way, I do not have to stir it every time I want to use it.
+Peanut butter: In my opinion, the best peanut butter is natural and contains as few ingredients as possible.
+Before storing natural peanut butter in the refrigerator, I will stir it well to incorporate the oils.
+As a result, I do not have to stir it every time I want to use it.

 Sesame seeds: My preference is to use a mix of black and white ones toasted.
 Suppose you do not have the black ones; just use more of the toasted ones.